accorvin-test-organization/org-management/README.md

 ## Managing Organization Owners

 We want to prevent changes to the org management file that result in the state of organization owners changing.
-The Peribolos tool currently requires that you specify owners when running it, so we've hard coded the set of organization owners.
-This set is managed as an organization-level variable called `ORG_OWNERS` that is then consumed by the Peribolos tool at runtime.
+The Peribolos tool currently requires that you specify owners when running it.
+To get around this limitation we've split the organizational config into an [admin config](config/organization_admins.yaml) and a [members config][membership_config].
+These two configs are merged at apply time and the merged config file is passed to Peribolos.

 [membership_config]: config/organization_members.yaml